SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

 *    *Arguments* allows you to pass parameters to a job script.
 *    $(Cluster) and $(Process) can be used to name log files uniquely.
 *    `connect histogram` gives a nice plot of resource assignments.
-*    Your OSG Connect home page gives other useful plots.
+*    Your Duke CI Connect home page gives other useful plots.
 </div>